backdrop-contrib/node_notify/README.txt

 Installation
 ------------

-There are not special installation steps.
+There are no special installation steps.
 Drop it in site modules folder and enable it.
 By default Node Notify does not alter appearance of nodes and does not sent any notifications.